zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 How should I set permission for principals?

-  You can apply a roles to groups and apply permissions to roles.
+  You can apply roles to groups
+  and apply permissions to roles.
 Or you can directly apply local permisssions to groups or to principals.
 After setup this mappings you can grant roles to groups.
-I always recommend a principal - group and permission - role mapping, then this gives you the most possible abstraction which is useful if it comes to manage permission and principals without to invoke directly principals and permissions itself. but of corse you can grant permissions to groups or the worst thing directly to principals.
+I always recommend a principal - group and permission - role mapping, then this gives you the most possible abstraction which is useful if it comes to manage permission and principals without to invoke directly principals and permissions itself.
+But of corse you can grant permissions to groups or the worst thing directly to principals.
 Grant permission to principals is only useful if it comes to selective local permission settings for selected principals e.g. a ownership like permission setup.